Luxury Family Ski Holiday: 6 Resorts Where Comfort Meets the Slopes

 Verbier's terrain is famously demanding — the Mont Fort summit reaches 3,330m and the off-piste routes draw expert skiers from across Europe.
 But the resort's family credentials are stronger than its advanced-skiing reputation suggests, particularly for multi-generational groups where different ability levels travel together.

-With 123 properties in our current collection, 92 of which accommodate eight or more guests, Verbier's inventory favours substantial chalets over compact apartments.
-One hundred properties include a hot tub, 88 feature a sauna, and 77 have a swimming pool.
 Twenty-three properties offer under-five-minute lift access, which matters in a resort where the main Médran gondola can queue heavily in peak weeks.

 The 4 Vallées system links 410km of terrain, and Verbier's beginner area at Les Esserts sits above the village with dedicated magic carpet lifts and gentle slopes.
 The contrast between this protected nursery zone and the expert terrain a cable car ride above captures exactly why Verbier works for families with mixed abilities — there is genuine challenge available without forcing beginners onto terrain they're not ready for.

 For the kind of family group that spans grandparents to teenagers, Verbier's substantial chalet stock offers the space and service level that keeps everyone comfortable.
-The resort's 27 catered chalets and 40 flexible-service properties mean you can calibrate how much help you want in the kitchen.

 How to Choose: Family Resort Comparison at a Glance